drinkingtea2223/nussinov/README.md

 The algorithm runs in O(n^3) and may take a while to finish running through all the files within the folder as sequence lengths increase.
 Nussinov Algorithm merely provides a baseline for shorter sequences of simpler structure.

+To run the code simply clone the directory and run py final_nussinov.py

 The test files are sourced from http://bprna.cgrb.oregonstate.edu/about.php